-Once the UK has left the EU, airlines with UK Air Operators Certificates (AOC) would be considered ‘third country’ operators (TCOs).
+Once the UK has left the EU, airlines with UK Air Operators Certificates (AOCs) would be considered 'third country' operators (TCOs).

-TCOs require a safety authorisation from EASA in accordance with the requirements of Commission Regulation (EU) 452/2014 in to operate within the European Common Aviation Area..
+TCOs require a safety authorisation from EASA in accordance with the requirements of Commission Regulation (EU) 452/2014 to operate within the European Common Aviation Area.

-EASA has now announced that it accepting TCO applications from UK AOC holders and that it will adopt a streamlined process for UK carriers.
+EASA has announced that it is accepting TCO applications from UK AOC holders and has adopted a streamlined process for UK carriers.
 Details on that process and a link to the application form are available here: https://www.easa.europa.eu/brexit

 Would UK airlines have access to European markets?